The ABCs of Medicare

 Peoples Health plans are Part C, Medicare Advantage plans, which require that our members are entitled to Medicare Part A and enrolled in Medicare Part B. All Peoples Health plans also include Part D prescription drug coverage.

 Part A – Hospital Insurance

 Part A hospital insurance covers inpatient hospital services, blood, skilled nursing facility care, home health and hospice care.
 Most people do not pay a premium for Part A services.
-For some services (e.g., inpatient hospital stays) they will need to pay a deductible before Medicare coverage begins.
+For some services (for example, inpatient hospital stays), they will need to pay a deductible before Medicare coverage begins.
 The deductible amount may change from year to year.